impredicative/podgenai/README.md

 ## Approach
 The `gpt-4-turbo-preview` and `tts-1` models are used.
 For a given topic, the high-level reference approach is:

-* A list of applicable subtopics are listed using the LLM.
+* Applicable subtopics are listed using the LLM.
 If however the topic is unknown to the LLM, the process is aborted.
 * The voice is selected using the LLM from three choices.
 * Concurrently for each subtopic, the corresponding text and speech are generated using the LLM and TTS respectively.
 * The speech files are concatenated using `ffmpeg`.